 Rule 88 (required) Non-standard characters shall not occur in header file names in #include directives.

-The compiler will generate an error, indicating a violation of this rule, if a header file name contains any non-standard character.

-The #include directive shall be followed by either a <filename> or "filename" sequence.

-The compiler will generate an error, indicating a violation of this rule, if an include directive is not followed by either " or <.

-C macros shall only be used for symbolic constants, function-like macros, type qualifiers, and storage class specifiers.

-Violations of this rule are not checked for by the compiler or linker.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a header file name contains any non-standard character.
+Rule 89 (required) The #include directive shall be followed by either a <filename> or "filename" sequence.</filename> How the rule is checked The compiler will generate an error, indicating a violation of this rule, if an include directive is not followed by either " or <.
+Rule 90 (required) C macros shall only be used for symbolic constants, function-like macros, type qualifiers, and storage class specifiers.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 Rule 91 (required) Macros shall not be #define'd and #undef'd within a block.

-The compiler will generate an error, indicating a violation of this rule, if a #define or #undef directive is used outside of a file-level scope.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a #define or #undef directive is used outside of a file-level scope.
 Rule 92 (advisory) #undef should not be used.

-The compiler will generate an error, indicating a violation of this rule, if an #undef directive is used.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if an #undef directive is used.

 Rule 93 (advisory) A function should be used in preference to a function-like macro.

-Violations of this rule are not checked for by the compiler or linker.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
 Rule 94 (required) A function-like macro shall not be 'called' without all of its arguments.

-The compiler will generate an error, indicating a violation of this rule, for a macro call where one or more arguments do not contain any tokens.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, for a macro call where one or more arguments do not contain any tokens.
+Example of rule violations MACRO(,) Example of correct code #define EMPTY MACRO(EMPTY,EMPTY) Rule 95 (required) Arguments to a function-like macro shall not contain tokens that look like preprocessing directives.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a preprocessing token with an initial # is used.

-MACRO(,)

-#define EMPTY MACRO (EMPTY, EMPTY)

-Arguments to a function-like macro shall not contain tokens that look like preprocessing directives.

-The compiler will generate an error, indicating a violation of this rule, if a preprocessing token with an initial # is used.

 Note: No error is given for macros that are never expanded.

-Rule 96 (require)

-In the definition of a function-like macro the whole definition, and each instance of a parameter, shall be enclosed in parentheses.

-The compiler will generate an error, indicating a violation of this rule, if a function-like macro is defined where either:

-• a macro parameter in the replacement text of the macro is not enclosed in parentheses, or
+Rule 96 (require) In the definition of a function-like macro the whole definition, and each instance of a parameter, shall be enclosed in parentheses.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if a function-like macro is defined where either: • a macro parameter in the replacement text of the macro is not enclosed in parentheses, or